OFS/ofs.github.io/docs/sw/fpga_tools/opae.io/opae.io.md

 a means to access Configuration and Status Registers (CSRs) that reside on the PCIe device.

+*Note: `opae.io` peek/poke will call `fpgaEnumerate()` internally and so a reset will be asserted on the AFU region.
+You can avoid initializing these registers by passing `opae.io` a python script directly.*

 ```opae.io``` has two operating modes: command line mode and interactive
 mode.